QuantEcon/lecture-python-intro/lectures/inequality.md

                                   ginis,
                                   'simulated',
                                   '$\sigma$',
-                                  'gini coefficients')
+                                  'Gini coefficients')
 plt.show()
 ```

 The plots show that inequality rises with $\sigma$, according to the Gini
 coefficient.

-### Gini coefficient dynamics for US data (income)
+### Gini coefficient for US data (income)

 Now let's look at the Gini coefficient using US data.

-We will get pre-computed Gini coefficients from the World Bank using the [wbgapi](https://blogs.worldbank.org/opendata/introducing-wbgapi-new-python-package-accessing-world-bank-data).
+We will get pre-computed Gini coefficients (based on income) from the World Bank using the [wbgapi](https://blogs.worldbank.org/opendata/introducing-wbgapi-new-python-package-accessing-world-bank-data).

 Let's use the `wbgapi` package we imported earlier to search the world bank data for Gini to find the Series ID.